juyeongkim/cytoverse-test/README.md

 docker run -e PASSWORD=1234 -p 8787:8787 juyeongkim/cytoverse-test:latest
 ```

-In your browser, nagivage to http://localhost:8787 and log in with `rstudio` as user and `1234` as password.
+In your browser, navigate to http://localhost:8787 and log in with `rstudio` as user and `1234` as password.
 Open the Rmarkdown (`cytoverse-test.Rmd`) in home directory.

 ### Local installation